 You might need a license for your cleaning business for several reasons.

 Some licenses are required by law.
 Licensing laws and regulations exist at the federal, state, county, and city levels, so checking licensing requirements based on your business’s location is important.
+Being correctly licensed is a prerequisite to bidding for public or regulated tenders and securing a business contract for cleaning.

 Mandatory licenses also vary depending on the type of cleaning services you offer.
 For example, a housekeeping business may require different licenses than a commercial cleaning company